linusshops/iddqd/README.md

 listings, while the other should only modify the layered navigation on search results listings. **iddqd** makes this possible.

-**iddqd makes it possible contextually instantiate classes within Magento.**
+*iddqd makes it possible to contextually instantiate classes within Magento.*

 ### Impetus